ZijingWu381/COVID-19_Twitter_Sentiment_Analysis/index.md

 <p align="center">
   <img src="BiLSTM/NN_loss_fx_acc.png" width="500">
 </p>
-<p align="center">The trend of the loss and accuracy of the model during training <p align="center">
+<p align="center">The trend of the loss and accuracy of the model during training </p>

 As showned in the figure below, the model correctly predicted 83.84% of the sentiment polarity of the tweets in the text set.
 Even though the size of the test set is relatively small, the validation set accuracy on about 20,000 tweets is as high as 82.06%.
 The model's performance on both validation and the manually graded test set shows its robustness on predicting tweets sentiment.

 <p align="center">
   <img src="Image/BiLSTM/NN_class_testset_report.png" width="500">
 </p>
-<p align="center">The testset classification report for the BiLSTM model <p align="center">
+<p align="center">The test set classification report for the BiLSTM model  </p>

 ## Result Comparison

-Here is a comparison of the results.
+Here is a barplot compares the test set performance of our four models.
+They all achieve higher than 70% in all metrics.
+While the BiLSTM model outperforms the others by having a 83.84% accuracy on the manually graded test set.

 <p align = "center">
   <img src = "Image/model_result_comparison.png" width="500">